isabella232/kano-code/app/assets/stories/readme.md

  - `parts`: An array containing the parts you want to be available from the `add parts` menu
  - `modules`: An array containing the default categories listed in the blocks view. available are: (`controls`, `operators`, `variables`, `background`).
 The `events` category is here by default
  - `steps`: This array contain objects defining each step of the scene and is the most complicated
+ - `defaultApp`: A stringified app fron Kano Code that will be loaded at the beginning.
+Use this to load default parts and blocks

 #### Step